Duration Duration Duration Duration Struct

 - Timeline.Duration (can be set on either a Storyboard or an animation)

 The most common way to use a Duration value in the Windows Runtime is to set it using a XAML attribute.
-When you set a value in XAML, you're supplying a string, and the string is parsed using the hours:minutes:seconds string format and its variants as is described in the XAML Syntax sections near the beginning of this reference topic.
+When you set a value in XAML, you're supplying a string, and the string is parsed using the hours:minutes:seconds string format and its variants as described here.

 If you're using a Duration in code, a Duration uses a definition of time that is also used by the TimeSpan structure.
 The TimeSpan structure is represented by System.TimeSpan if you are programming using C# or Microsoft Visual Basic, or Windows.Foundation.TimeSpan if you are programming using C++.

 - The C# or Microsoft Visual Basic System.TimeSpan has a Parse method that uses the hours:minutes:seconds string format.
 If you need to create a Duration value in code you can call the Duration constructor and provide the System.TimeSpan argument by calling TimeSpan.Parse with an hours:minutes:seconds string.
 Always use the "en-us" culture for parsing this string, because that's how XAML interprets the string format, and you shouldn't be using culture-specific inputs for animating timings anyways.

 - The C++ Windows.Foundation.TimeSpan doesn't support a way to create it in an hours:minutes:seconds string format.
 You'll have to use DurationHelper.FromTimeSpan, and do the conversion yourself for how hours:minutes:seconds converts to the C++ Windows.Foundation.TimeSpan data value, which is a value in milliseconds.